Academic Visitor Programme

 The Academic Visitor Programme provides academics with the opportunity to conduct research at The City Law School and take part in our academic community through participation in our departmental and institution research seminars.

-There are two types of visitors: Visiting Fellows, who are more established academics, normally with a full-time position at an academic institution or in a senior position in government or industry.
+There are two types of visitors: Visiting Fellows, who are more established academics, normally with a full-time position at an academic institution.
 Visiting Scholars, who are either early career researchers or PhD students.

 What is required of Academic Visitors?